getgrav/grav-learn/pages/01.basics/04.basic-tutorial/docs.md

 Creating a new page is a simple affair in **Grav**.
 Just follow these simple steps:

 1. Navigate to your pages folder: `user/pages/` and create a new folder.
-In this example we will use [explicit default ordering](http://learn.getgrav.org/content/content-pages) and call the folder `02.mypage`.
+In this example, we will use [explicit default ordering](http://learn.getgrav.org/content/content-pages) and call the folder `02.mypage`.
 2. Launch your text editor, create a new file, and paste in the following sample code:

     ```markdown